-When returning guns for service, please re-move custom stocks and holsters.
+When returning guns for service, please remove custom stocks and holsters.
 We cannot assume responsibility for these items.

 When your revolver arrives in our Service Department, it will be very carefully inspected, together with your letter of instructions.
-Next, a quotation covering total cost of work to be per-formed will be sent to you.
+Next, a quotation covering total cost of work to be performed will be sent to you.
 No actual work will be commenced before receiving your approval of our quotation unless you specifically authorize us to do so.
+Many weapons require stripping or at least partial disassembly in order to clean and oil them properly.
+This does not apply to the revolver, which may be cleaned and lubricated under all normal circumstances without removing a single pin or screw.